bhavaneeshwari/embedded_c_tut/bit_mani_basics.md

+#  Bitwise operators, however, only make sense when thinking of number in binary.
 ## the ability to manipulate individual bits will become useful or even necessary

 Saving memory by packing up to 8 true/false data values in a single byte.